coolcode/kiddyer/README.md

 ## KIDDYER
 Kiddyer is a children protection system based on real-time positioning map (Google Map).
+[Youtube Demo](https://youtu.be/LKY_xDwMGdo)

 # Running On Simulators